joanafanana/joanafanana/README.md

       </p>🤖exploring different concepts in the data engineering field

   ✨ outside of work:
-      +🎵i like to write and record songs in my free time +🧘🏾‍♀️i also like to practice yoga for my flexibilty and meditation for my mind
+      <p>🎵i like to write and record songs in my free time
+      </p>🧘🏾‍♀️i also like to practice yoga for my flexibilty and meditation for my mind

 😄 Pronouns: She/her